sauravpradhan/Github_Widget/README.md

 =============
 1)Go to -> Github_Widget/src/com/saurav/githubwidget/myWidget.java line no 38.

-2)Replace "kodered" with your username without quotes.
+2)Replace "sauravpradhan" with your username without quotes.

 3)Recompile the app and apply the widget and you are done.